IBMStreams/streamsx.websocket/_docs/200-user_overview.md

 `ant all -Dwebsocket.archive=file://localhost$(pwd)/ext -Dwebsocket.version=0.8.2 -Dboost.archive.src0=file://localhost$(pwd)/ext/boost-install-files/boost-1.73.0.tar.gz`

-3. If the build is successful, you can now run this command.
+If the build is successful, you can now run this command: `ant download-clean`
-    `ant download-clean`

 ## A must do in the Streams applications that will use this toolkit
 i.
 You must add this toolkit as a dependency in your application.